Standard '50s Father

 poker in a room full of cigar smoke.
 He wears a shirt and tie with dress pants and a cardigan during the day (even while he cuts the lawn on Saturday morning) and sleeps in sensible cotton pajamas.
 He's buttoned-down, calm, wise, and thoughtful.
 Only three things can rattle him: his wife going into labor

-, his wife deciding that she wants a job, or the threat of losing his
+, his wife deciding that she wants a job (unless he's okay with his wife getting a job), or the threat of losing his

 job (the last two together is not to be thought of).